AjjMC/Void-Chains/README.md

 > *	There is a world border around the arena that begins to shrink after some time, destroying all anchor platforms it touches and forcing players to fight in a smaller area while watching their step.

 > *	A powerup periodically appears at random places close to the arena's center, giving players different abilities for an amount of time.
-This powerup is available for a limited amount of time and is destroyed if not activated on time.
+This powerup is available for a limited duration and is destroyed if not activated on time.